Altiplano novelties for the 2019 SIHH

 The Journey of Happiness

-“The Journey of Happiness” brought an exceptional exhibition of luxury watches and jewelry craftmanship: where heritage meets art.
+“The Journey of Happiness” brought an exceptional exhibition of luxury watches and jewellery craftmanship: where heritage meets art.

 GOLDEN OASIS MONACO

-Golden Oasis high jewelry captures the vivid light and intense hues from dusk till dawn through luxury watches and elegant emeralds necklaces.
+Golden Oasis high jewellery captures the vivid light and intense hues from dusk till dawn through luxury watches and elegant emeralds necklaces.